Transferring summer college credits, requesting teacher recommendations and more.

 A requirements and transcript review with your underclassmen is helpful, too.
 We did this with our son late in his freshman year, which he said helped him better manage his future class schedules.
 Understanding his prerequisites and seeing where he had flexibility made it easier for him to work with his adviser and stay on track to graduate in four years.

 For high school students

 Request teacher recommendations Your senior’s guidance counselor must provide a recommendation for your teen for college, but your student will also need one from a teacher.
-Now is the time for her to reach out to one or two teachers via email or in-person requesting that recommendation.
+Now is the time for them to reach out to one or two teachers via email or in-person requesting that recommendation.
 The most popular teachers receive the most requests, so your teen will want to get on those teachers’ lists now.
-If school isn’t in session, your student can try emailing her teacher(s), otherwise once school starts, she should ask in-person during the first week of classes.
-Once a teacher has agreed to write the letter, your student can put him on her recommender list on her Common App account and have the online form sent directly to the teacher.
+If school isn’t in session, your student can try emailing their teacher(s), otherwise once school starts, they should ask in-person during the first week of classes.
+Once a teacher has agreed to write the letter, your student can put that teacher on their recommender list on their Common App account and have the online form sent directly to the teacher.

-Prepare for application season Hopefully your high school senior has finished the list of colleges where he plans to apply.
-Check out my post on finalizing the list for tips on how to do this if he’s still working on it.
+Prepare for application season Hopefully your high school senior has finished the list of colleges where they plan to apply.
+Check out my post on finalizing the list for tips on how to do this if they’re still working on it.

-Once the list is complete, he should check each college’s application deadline and which use the Common App, then gather the materials necessary to fill out the applications.
-His essay should be ready to go, too.
-He doesn’t have to start his applications right now, but keep in mind how much busier he’ll be once he’s back in school.
+Once the list is complete, they should check each college’s application deadline and which use the Common App, then gather the materials necessary to fill out the applications.
+Their essay should be ready to go, too.
+They don’t have to start their applications right now, but keep in mind how much busier they’ll be once school begins.

 I find it helps to set a completion deadline for all applications, whether it’s really early, like Halloween, or a little later like Thanksgiving, or even New Year’s Day.
 Most students, and their parents, do best with a goal.